zachpmanson/minecraftle/README.md

 <strong>Engaging,</strong> so that it looks good and a user wants to play it every day.

-<strong>Challenging,</strong> so the user feels a sense of achievement
+<strong>Challenging,</strong> so the user feels a sense of achievement.

-<strong>Intuitive,</strong> so that it is easy for a user to access
+<strong>Intuitive,</strong> so that it is easy for a user to access.

 Keeping these principles in mind we decided to capitalise on the popularity of wordle as it was a game that all of has had played qutie often and believed it covered these points well.
 Upon researching the wordle clone market we quickly realised there was a glaring gap with no wordle clone for the popular game minecraft!.
 After commencing the project we found a game with a similar concept, however this clone whilst having a beautiful interface lost sight of the charm of wordle and the puzzle is long hints are obfuscated and the ingredient list has many redudant items.